 Funded by / Ownership

 The Insitute for Creation Research is a 501(c)(3) nonprofit ministry.
-Revenue is derived through donations as well as a store that sells books and media related to young-earth creationism.
+Revenue is derived through donations and a store that sells books and media related to young-earth creationism.

 Analysis / Bias